Leopoldo López: Escape from Spanish Embassy

 On 24 October 2020, top Venezuelan opposition officials said López had fled Venezuela.
 López, who is a political mentor to opposition leader Juan Guaidó, had taken refuge in the Spanish ambassador's residence in Caracas since fleeing house arrest after the failure of a military uprising to overthrow Maduro in April 2019.

 His political allies and his father said López made his way across the border into Colombia, after spending more than a year inside the Spanish Embassy.
-López’s escape was first reported by the Spanish newspaper El Mundo.
+López's escape was first reported by the Spanish newspaper El Mundo.
 A Spanish government source said his arrival in Spain, where his wife now lives, was "imminent."
-The Spanish foreign ministry said on Twitter that Lopez's decision to leave was "voluntary and personal."
+The Spanish foreign ministry said on Twitter that López's decision to leave was "voluntary and personal."
 López arrived in Madrid on 25 October, and had a meeting with the Spanish prime minister, Pedro Sánchez, on 27 October.